top of page

 In our first meeting, we will usually talk about what brings you in and what you expect from therapy.
 This process of getting to know each other - for me to learn about your background and needs, for you to learn about me and my professional approach – generally takes 2 meetings so we can decide if we are a good match, and how to move forward.

-How psychotherapy sessions look like?
+sessions look like?

 You will be the one choosing the topics to be discussed and should feel free to talk about everything.
-There is no right or wrong in psychotherapy.
+There is no right or wrong in therapy.
 It is a unique opportunity to get a better understanding of your emotions and experiment new ways of dealing with them.

 How often and how long?